-I’ve been administrating my company’s GitLab instance for about a month or two, both on the front and on the server side.
-The instance is a Premium one, not so big (around 300 users with 1500-ish active projects), and is managed via Omnibus package (the easiest installation method available).
-Here is my little experience and interesting things I bumped into for the time being.
+I’ve been managing my company’s GitLab instance for about a month or two, both on the front and on the server side.
+The instance is a Premium one, not so big (around 300 users with 1500-ish active projects), and is installed via Omnibus package (the easiest method available).
+So, here is some of my thoughts about it.

 Then, there is the famous CI/CD to talk about.
 It’s so well integrated into GitLab that when you use GitLab as your code platform, no other CI/CD solutions matter anymore.
 Putting a few misleading predefined CI/CD variables, and occasional weird YAML merging behaviors aside, the